 Face/Off is the one movie that John Woo made in America that best reflects the work that he did in Hong Kong.
-Everything that makes a John Woo movie is on display in this movie and I really appreciate that.
+Everything that makes a John Woo movie is on full display in this movie and I really appreciate that.
 Looking at the list:

 - White doves: Check

 - Slow motion: Check